FuncularLabs/Spittoon/README.md

 We recommend using the extension `.spitsd` for SPITTOON schema files (Spittoon Schema Definition).

 Because JSON had too much baggage, CSV was too flat, TOON too quirky in the brackets, and we needed something with actual spit.
-Terse, human-readable, hierarchical + tabular-ready serialization: comma-or-semicolon separators, optional SSCH schema validation, and a mullet that’s strictly business in the front, pure party in the back.
+Terse, human-readable, hierarchical + tabular-ready serialization: comma-or-semicolon separators, optional SPITSD schema validation, and a mullet that’s strictly business in the front, pure party in the back.

 ## Badges